2019 Indonesian protests and riots: 24 September

 Greater Jakarta Metropolitan Regional Police received an announcement for another rally scheduled on 24 September 2019.
 In anticipation of the event, a total of 18,000 personnel was deployed around the parliament building.
 Another 252 police officers were dispatched for traffic control.

 On this day, students from the remote area including Bandung and Yogyakarta participated in the demonstration in Jakarta.
-At 16:00, the crowd was already occupying the Gatot Subroto Avenue in front of the parliament building.
+At 16:00 (WIB), the crowd was already occupying the Gatot Subroto Avenue in front of the parliament building.
 Student representatives demanded a meeting with the House leaders, which was rejected by the police.
 This prompted protesters to throw rocks and bottles into the building, and eventually, attempt to intrude into the site by breaking the fence.
 The police responded by launching water cannon into the protesters and firing tear gas to disperse the crowd.
 The clash continued until midnight.
 There was a reported case of police beating up a limp protester at the Jakarta Convention Center.

 The police acknowledged the destruction of three police and military vehicles as well as three police outposts.
 They also confirmed the arrest of 94 protesters, injury of 254 protesters and 39 police officers.
 Among them, eleven are reportedly hospitalised, and three are critically injured.
 The number of participants in the Jakarta protest reached tens of thousands.

 In Padang, thousands of protesters clashed with the police and security forces armed with water cannons.
 Protesters eventually overwhelmed the police and entered into the governor's office.

 Rallies were held peacefully in other cities, including Palembang, Semarang, Surakarta, Medan, Lampung, Aceh, and Makassar.
 Rallies in Palembang, Lampung, and Makassar gathered more than a thousand participants.